Resume-of-Glen

 Computer Graphics:

-circa 1972: I designed Several color graphics display
+I designed Several color graphics display systems--

-color video for near-real-time display of a hybrid graphics workstation
+color video for near-real-time display of a hybrid graphics workstation.

-Designed and developed an NTSC Encoder--several of which were
+Designed and developed an NTSC Encoder--several of which were used at other universities' graphics labs.

 Designed and built several Video Delta-Sigma Modulators.